Back to blog

 A single POST to https://www.optiondata.io/api/option-chain with a JSON body:

-That's the whole surface.
-We intentionally kept it small — no strike windows, no DTE ranges, no flow flags — so the request is obvious and the response is the complete chain you asked for.
+We kept it focused, no DTE ranges, no flow flags, so the request stays obvious and the response is the complete chain you asked for.

 The response